DALLAS-FORT WORTH

 SUZIE HUMPHREYS AND "NEWS 8 ETC...": Click here

 The quintessential "First Lady" of DFW radio and TV provides her memories of Channel 8's live morning program, "News 8 etc..."
-SUZIE, also known as RON CHAPMAN's longtime sidekick on KVIL, co-hosted "News 8 etc..." from 1970-74, and shares her photographs & recollections of the show & her co-hosts, including the late DON HARRIS & GENE THOMAS.
+SUZIE, also known as RON CHAPMAN's longtime sidekick on KVIL, co-hosted "News 8 etc..." from 1970-74, and shares her photographs & recollections of the show and her co-hosts, including the late DON HARRIS and GENE THOMAS.

 CHIP MOODY, news anchor for all seasons: Click here

-As part of the RUSS BLOXOM section, a comprehensive biography of CHIP's years in DFW TV is included.
-CHIP was the first news anchor to work at all three major TV stations in the area.
+As part of the RUSS BLOXOM section, a comprehensive biography of CHIP's years in Texas television is included.
+CHIP was the first news anchor to work at all three major TV stations in the DFW area.
 Follow the story of CHIP's rise to the top of the local ratings, to a brief stay in Houston television, and to a heralded return to DFW at WFAA-TV.
 Track Chip's illness from its onset in 1986 to his untimely passing in 2001 at age 54.

 BOB SCHIEFFER, CBS news correspondent & former WBAP-TV anchor: Click here